 Kitselas First Nation is one of the five Tsimshian Nations and is based at Kitselas Canyon in the Skeena River valley to the northeast of the city of Terrace, BC (Kitselas First Nation, 2015).
-The total registered population of the Kitselas First Nation is 645 members, of which 307 members reside on reserves and crown land and 338 members reside off reserve (AANDC, 2016).
+The total registered population of the Kitselas First Nation is 645 members, of which 307 members reside on reserves and Crown land and 338 members reside off reserve (AANDC, 2016).

 The Kitselas First Nation is a signatory to the Framework Agreement (FWA) on Land Management (Kitselas First Nation, 2015).
 The FWA allows signatory First Nations to manage their own reserve lands and resources instead of having their lands administered by the Department of Indian Affairs.
 The First Nations Land Management Act only involves those sections of the Indian Act pertaining to the administration of lands and resources and only to Indian Reserve boundaries5 (Kitselas First Nation, 2015).
 The Kitselas First Nation has 10 reserves, comprising 1,069 ha (AANDC, 2016).
 None of these reserves falls within the proposed Project site(s).
 The Kitselas First Nation is engaged in the BC Treaty Process under the Tsimshian First Nations Treaty Society and is in Stage 5, having signed an agreement-in-principle with Canada and BC in 2015.
+The distance of the Refinery Site, Marine Terminal Site and Fuel Delivery Pipeline Corridor from the Kitselas First Nation Proposed Treaty Lands is approximately 9.4km, 34.4km and 14.9 km respectively.

 The Refinery Site falls within the southern edge of the Kitselas First Nation asserted traditional territory (Figure 5-2).
 The Kitselas First Nation members hunt a variety of species throughout their traditional territory including deer and moose (hunted near the Wedeene River), mountain goat, black bear (hunted near Little Wedeene River and Wedeene River valleys), duck, and geese.
 First Nation members actively trap near the Kitimat River and its tributaries, and trapline cabins occur on the North and Upper Kitimat River sections.
-Fishing for salmon, trout, sturgeon, whitefish, suckers, chubs and kokanee salmon in the Kitimat River and tributaries is also carried out.
-Kitselas First Nation members gather forest plants and berries in the Upper Kitimat River and tributary valleys, typically at lower elevations adjacent to marshes, lakes, streams, and rivers.
-Berries, crab-apples, wild rice, various tubers, and roots are gathered.
-Issues raised on other projects relevant to the scope of this Project include potential effects on surface water quality, fish and fish habitat, lake acidification from air emissions, and bioaccumulation of contaminants in country foods (EAO, 2014).
+Fishing for salmon, trout, sturgeon, whitefish, suckers, chubs and kokanee salmon in the Kitimat